 Christmas Lights Across Canada

-December 5 to January 7, the Magical Winter Lightscape multimedia show projects on to the Parliament Buildings at 5:30-11PM every night, and until midnight on New Year’s Eve.
+This Magical Winter Lightscape multimedia show projects on to the Parliament Buildings at 5:30-11PM every night, and until midnight on New Year’s Eve.
 The capital region is covered in Christmas lights during the time, too.
 Major’s Hill Park and Confederation Park are a couple of my favourite places to go for an an evening stroll and see the lights!
 Lights go on at 4:30PM every evening, until 2AM.
 Getting out to see the lights is one of my favourite things to do in Ottawa in winter, and all you need is some warm mittens!

 Alight at Night at Upper Canada Village

-Museums and Tours in Ottawa
+Museums to Visit in Ottawa in Winter

 The snow is lovely, but sometimes you just want to take off you coat!
 Things to do in Ottawa in winter don’t have to be cold: Ottawa is home to some incredible museums, and important buildings that offer tours of the inside.
+Museums are open.
+Masks are required.

 Many of the museums have free access times that you can take advantage of!
 On Thursdays, admission to the National Gallery of Canada, the Canadian Museum of History, the Canadian War Museum and the Canadian Museum of Nature are free from 5:00 p.m. to 8:00 p.m.
 This does not include special exhibits, only the permanent collections.
 The Aviation and Space Museum and the Science and Technology Museum offer free admission daily between 4:00 p.m. and 5:00 p.m.